catamphetamine/react-pages/README.md

 </html>
 ```

-Notice the `/assets/main.css` and `/assets/main.js` paths: in this example I assume that you're running [`webpack-dev-server`](https://webpack.github.io/docs/webpack-dev-server.html) and this `index.html` file is put into the `build` folder.
+Notice the `/assets/main.css` and `/assets/main.js` paths: in this example I assume that you're running [`webpack-dev-server`](https://webpack.github.io/docs/webpack-dev-server.html) and this `index.html` file is put into the `build` folder and therefore is served by `webpack-dev-server` on `/assets/` URL path.

-Now open `localhost:8080` in a web browser.
+Now open `localhost:8080` (or whichever `--port` your `webpack-dev-server` is listening on) in a web browser.
 Client-side rendering should work now.
 The whole setup can be deployed as-is being uploaded to a cloud and served statically (which is very cheap) – everything would work and adding server-side rendering is not required (though it might be required for better search engine indexing).

 ## Server side

 Adding Server Side Rendering to the setup is quite simple though requiring a running Node.js process therefore the website is no longer just statics served from the cloud but is both statics and a Node.js application running somewhere (say, in a Docker container).

-Node.js would perform server-side page rendering and also serving "static files" via HTTP for production mode when `webpack-dev-server` is not running.
+Since a Node.js process is running for page rendering it could be used to perform other tasks like serving "static" files (`webpack-dev-server` is not running in production) or hosting a REST API.

 `index.html` will be generated on-the-fly by page rendering server for each HTTP request, so the `index.html` file may be deleted as it's of no use now.

-Here's how the webpage rendering server is started (also serving assets):
+Here's how the webpage rendering server is started (in this particular example it's also serving assets and hosting a REST API):

 ```javascript
 import path from 'path'